fbpx

 Choline

-Choline is a supplement that can help reduce the risk of fatty liver disease.
-It plays a vital role in the function of not just your liver but also your brain.
-If you don’t get enough choline in your diet, you might consider a supplement.
+You might consider a supplement if you don’t get enough choline in your diet.
 This essential nutrient is found in foods like meat, fish, poultry, dairy, and eggs.

 You use it to function your life, muscles, central nervous system, and cellular formation and repair.
-Your body also breaks choline down and converts it to energy.

 Reishi Mushroom

-There’s recent research to show that taking a reishi mushroom supplement can help liver health.
 Also known as Ganoderma luccoidum, reishi may help with nonalcoholic fatty liver by helping improve the activity of energy-metabolizing enzymes.

 Other benefits of this powerful mushroom include boosting the immune system, helping combat fatigue and depression, and it may help with blood sugar control.